GabsEdits/gxbs.dev/pages/blog/posts/behind-aplós.md

 This approach simplified the process of building websites in minutes.
 However, I realized there was an even better option for creating such websites.

-## Vitepress
+## VitePress

-While I've known about Vitepress for a while, I never fully explored it.
-With the new project, incorporating Vitepress seemed like one of the best decisions.
-Markdown is easy to use, and Vitepress simplified website configuration compared to the 100 files you had to change in the old Vite version.
+While I've known about VitePress for a while, I never fully explored it.
+With the new project, incorporating VitePress seemed like one of the best decisions.
+Markdown is easy to use, and VitePress simplified website configuration compared to the 100 files you had to change in the old Vite version.
 The structure was straightforward:

 ```
 .